 Armorock™ pays for a insurance policy on our product.
 We insure that the polymer concrete manholes and structures will be resistant to sewer gases and corrosive environments for 50 years from installation.
-Our warranty is more than a piece of paper, as we pay a policy for each structure that we produce.
+Our warranty is more than a piece of paper, It has hard backing and is not dependent on A HUMAN APPLICATION OF A PRODUCT

 What kind of loads can polymer concrete structures and manholes carry?